Murabitun World Movement: Position on Zakāt

-As their authority for this position the Murabitun cite a wide range of sources, beginning with the Qur'anic injunction to take zakat, the Prophetic practice of zakat-taking, the well-known position of the Khalif Abu Bakr as-Siddiq, and the established practice among the world Muslim community which was until relatively recently the assessment and collection of zakat by the Leader and his collectors.
+As their authority for this position the Murabitun cite a wide range of sources, beginning with the Qur'anic injunction to take Zakāt ("Take zakat from their wealth" Surat Tawba 9:103), the Prophetic practice of Zakāt-taking, the well-known position of the Caliph Abu Bakr as-Siddiq, and the established practice among the world Muslim community which was until relatively recently the assessment and collection of Zakāt by the Leader and his collectors.

-This they place in contradistinction to the currently prevailing practices of voluntary self-assessment, donation to the zakat charity of one’s choice, and the placement of zakat donations into interim or even long-term investment funds.
+This places them in contradistinction to the currently prevailing practices of voluntary self-assessment, donation to the Zakāt charity of one's choice, and the placement of Zakāt donations into interim or even long-term investment funds.
 This, they argue, destroys the political cohesion of the Muslim community, which is based primarily on the circulation of wealth along divinely revealed lines.
-They also condemn zakat investment funds as un-Islamic.
+They also condemn Zakāt investment funds as un-Islamic.

-Shari‘ah currency
+Position on shari'ah currency

-They previously connected their position on zakat with promotion of the Islamic gold dinar and silver dirham, which was developed above all by the scholar Umar Ibrahim Vadillo.
-Paper money, since actually a promise of payment written on paper, can from the point of view of zakat only be considered in terms of its value as paper, since zakat cannot be discharged by passing on a token of debt owed to a third party.
-Vadillo has written extensively on the origins of paper money and the Islamic position on money.
+Murabitun previously connected their position on Zakāt with promotion of the Islamic gold dinar and silver dirham, which was developed above all by the scholar Umar Ibrahim Vadillo, who has written extensively on the origins of paper money and the Islamic position on money.

-The Murabitun traced the bi-metallic currency back to Muhammad and the first Muslim community; its specific weights and purities were formally recorded by ‘Umar Ibn al-Khattab.
+As an alternative to paper money, Vadillo justified the need for Islamic countries to switch to a unified bi-metallic currency.
+The main goal of the project was the accumulation of capital in the Islamic world.
+The project was supported by former Malaysian Prime Minister Mahathir Mohamad and former Turkish Prime Minister Nezhmetdin Erbakan, as well as King Hassan II of Morocco.
+In 2006, the minting of the gold dinar was announced in the Malaysian state of Kelantan, the project had enthusiastic supporters among local businesses, but the federal government and the Central Bank of Malaysia hindered its development.

-In February 2014, however, Shaykh Dr. Abdalqadir as-Sufi distanced himself from the dinar and dirham movement, saying, "So, I now dis-associate myself from all activity involving the Islamic gold dinar and silver dirham".
+As for the Islamic banking that spread in Muslim world in the 1970s, Murabitun describes it as a facade that masks the global usury system and misleads Muslims.
+In February 2014, however, shaykh Dr. Abdalqadir as-Sufi distanced himself from the dinar and dirham movement, saying, "So, I now dis-associate myself from all activity involving the Islamic gold dinar and silver dirham".